thoughtfull-clojure/argus/README.md

 *For more information see the [Argus "manifesto."](https://argus.fyi/)*

 Tagged values are a good idea!
-In the Clojure world there are two popular data format with tagged values (EDN and Transit), so one could reasonably ask why another library/format/etc.?
-In particular Argus overlaps heavily with Transit.
+In the Clojur/Script world there are two popular data format with tagged values (EDN and Transit), so one could reasonably ask why another library/format/etc.?
+In particular Argus overlaps with Transit.

 ### What argus does

-- Encode local date, instant, set, and uuid values.
+- Encode local date, instant, set, and UUID values.
-- Produce human readable values.
+- Extend encoding for arbitrary types.
 - Produce standard JSON values.
-- Extend encoding for arbitrary types.
+- Produce human readable values.

 ## What argus does not do

 - Support arbitrary objects as map keys (keys must be keywords, symbols, or strings).
-- Depend on Jackson and all its nonsense
+- Depend on Jackson and all its dependency nonsense
-- Include a JSON reader/writer (you need to bring your own and could use Jackson if you like nonsense)
+- Include a JSON reader/writer (you need to bring your own and could use Jackson if you like dependency nonsense)
 - Deduplicate or compress any values (you can compress the resulting JSON, if you'd like)

 ## Examples